SKIP TO PAGE CONTENT

 • If you feel you are being discriminated against you because you are pregnant or parenting you may file a complaint at https://cm.maxient.com/reporting.php?TAMUCentralTexas

 • If you feel you are being is discriminated against you because you are pregnant or parenting you may file a complaint with the U.S. Department of Education, Office for Civil Rights (OCR) at Office for Civil Rights, at (800) 421-3481 or ocr@ed.gov, even if you have not filed a complaint with your school.
 If you file with OCR, make sure you do so within 180 days of when the discrimination took place.
-If you wish, you may fill out a complaint form online at at http://www.ed.gov/ocr/complaintintro.html.
+If you wish, you may fill out a complaint form online at https://ocrcas.ed.gov/.
+You can use this resource to learn more about how to file a compliant with OCR and what to expect: OCRProcess_nwlc_PPToolkitAug2016.pdf

 Make a Report to Law enforcement: